UCI-GDIM31/class-activities-PeterY4ng/README.md

 to detect whether the player is grounded or not, and whether the player press the space line 32 is a ture or false varible, its type is boolean.
 Means when cat is not grounded, its state will become fales, in order to preven the player from double jumping

+The method I came up with is to add rigid bodies to the kitten, the football, and the goal because they are all objects affected by physics.
+I locked the XYZ rotation and position of the goal because the goal doesn't move at all.
+(Later I learned that actually setting the goal's rigid body like this is not much different from having no rigid body at all.)
+Both the football and the kitten need to have rigid bodies because they will collide with each other.
+I set "Is Trigger" on for the goal because the goal should be able to add points when the ball passes through it.
+When I tested the game for the first time, every time the football rolled to the edge, it would just fall off, but later I added the "Bounce Off the Wall" component to the football, and then the football wouldn't fall off.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727